sumowll/BD4H-Bootcamp/docs/hadoop/hadoop-streaming.md

 ### Reducer

 The reducer is a little bit more complex.
-The output of the mapper will be shuffled by Hadoop framework's shuffle process (a part of MapReduce) and the reduder will get a list of key-value pairs.
+The output of the mapper will be shuffled by Hadoop framework's shuffle process (a part of MapReduce) and the reducer will get a list of key-value pairs.
 The MapReduce framework guarantees that all key-value pairs with the same key will go to same reducer instance.

 The source code for the reducer is: